kcx1/File_Cleanup/README.md

 ```
 [Example]

-   path = "some/path/"                    If there is a leading slash an absolute path is assumed; otherwise it is relative to the user's /home
+    path = "some/path/"                    If not absolute, it is assumed to be relative to the user's /home
     operation = "move | delete"            Mode of cleanup; can move files or delete them.

     OPTIONAL
     time.number = int                      number is an integear multiplied by the unit; default is 30 d
     time.unit = "M | H | D"                Unit of time is defined in Minutes, Hours, Days.
 Whole words or abbreviations can be used.

     [[Example.move]]                       If you set the mode to move; you need to specify a few additional filter parameters
         name = "name"                          Currently not used programatically, but helpful to keep things organized.
 Not required.
         type = [".pdf", '.jpg', '.doc']        A list of the file extensions you want to include in this filter. ".*" to select all.
         destination = "some/path"

         OPTIONAL
         filter.name = "Name"                   Named for organization only; not used.
         filter.destination = "some/path/"
         filter.time.number = int               Define a time if you want a different time for your filter.
 Needs to be less time than the parent time.
         filter.time.unit = "M | H | D"
         filter.list = ["Extra", "filters"]    All of these get included in the filter.
                                               The additional filter help you have different parameters for files with the same extension.
 For EXAMPLE:
                                               You can have screenshots go to a different folder than all of the other .png files.

 [Logs]
    enable = true | false                  Enable / disable logs